RyanWang12/projects/README.md

-Messgae delivery system to mimic Instagram notification systems:
+Message delivery system to mimic Instagram notifications:

 By reading jsonl files from command line, it is able to determine the notification settings of individuals and send approrpiate messages to that user given an user id